Kotlin/kotlin-by-example/examples/04_functional/03_extensionFunctions.md

 </div>

-1. Defining simple models of `Item` and `Order`. `Order` can contain a collection of `Item` objects.
+1. Defines simple models of `Item` and `Order`. `Order` can contain a collection of `Item` objects.
-2. Adding extension functions for the `Order` type.
+2. Adds extension functions for the `Order` type.
-3. Adding an extension property for the `Order` type.
+3. Adds an extension property for the `Order` type.
-4. Calling extension functions directly on an instance of `Order`.
+4. Calls extension functions directly on an instance of `Order`.
-5. Accessing the extension property on an instance of `Order`.
+5. Accesses the extension property on an instance of `Order`.

 It is even possible to execute extensions on `null` references.
 In an extension function, you can check the object for `null` and use the result in your code: